Kursk tank battle and the Donez Basin.

-The armoured infantry regiment 5 ‘Thule’ was fully equipped with medium armoured personnel carrier and heavy weapons on self-propelled guns.
-Regiment 6 ‘Th Eicke’ with three motorized Panzergrenadier battalions also received medium armoured infantry fighting vehicles and heavy weapons on self-propelled guns for the regiment staff, regiment units and the 1st/6th(gp).
+The armored infantry regiment 5 ‘Thule’ was fully equipped with medium armored personnel carrier and heavy weapons on self-propelled guns.
+Regiment 6 ‘Th Eicke’ with three motorized Panzergrenadier battalions also received medium armored infantry fighting vehicles and heavy weapons on self-propelled guns for the regiment staff, regiment units and the 1st/6th(gp).

-At that time, the division also received drafted conscripts from the Wehrmacht as replacements and subsequently had a strength of over 20,000 men and around 162 armoured vehicles plus light and medium armoured infantry fighting vehicles.
+At that time, the division also received drafted conscripts from the Wehrmacht as replacements and subsequently had a strength of over 20,000 men and around 162 armored vehicles plus light and medium armored infantry fighting vehicles.